 The Sellwood Difference

 Good advice arises from thoughtful structure.
 Our absolute freedom from conflicts of interest means that we sit on the same side of the table as our clients, and that our recommendations or decisions are always designed to benefit the portfolio.
 We bring large-firm experience and expertise, while retaining the client service focus of a boutique.
-Each of our consultants has at least 12 years of experience, and continuity of our consulting team is a critical core value at Sellwood, meaning we offer clients unmatched stability in their consultant relationships.
+Each of our consultants has at least 18 years of experience advising institutional clients, and continuity of our consulting team is a critical core value at Sellwood, meaning we offer clients unmatched stability in their consultant relationships.
 And our advice to clients is advice worth taking: we hold ourselves to the fiduciary standard of care for 100% of the services we provide to 100% of our clients.

 We would be delighted to discuss Sellwood Consulting’s defined contribution plan capabilities with you directly.
 Please contact us to arrange an introductory meeting or call.